vkanimea/get-sp-dl-report/README.md

 ### Parameters

 - `SiteUrl`: The URL of your SharePoint site.
-- `SL`: The name of the list you want to get the shared links from.
+- `SL`: The name of the Source Document Library or Source List you want to get the shared links from.
 - `InputFile`: (Optional) A file containing a list of files with an expiration date.
 If provided, the script will only process these files instead of running against all the documents in the document library.
 The ReportOutput can be used as InputFile.
 - `ReportOutput`: (Optional) The name of your desired output report file.
 Defaults to "report.csv".
 This is the file where the report will be saved.
 The report includes the following fields:
   - `Name`: The name of the file.